Finding Purpose in Our Fears and Failures

 Winch, Guy.
 “10 Signs That You Might Have Fear of Failure.”
 Pscyhology Today, June 18, 2013. https://www.psychologytoday.com/us/blog/the-squeaky-wheel/201306/10-signs-you-might-have-fear-failure.

-Megan Kelleher is a rising senior at Polytechnic School in Pasadena, California.
+Megan Kelleher is currently a senior at Polytechnic School in Pasadena, California.
 Megan's hobbies include playing water polo, thrift-shopping, collecting postcards, and baking.
 She has a strong passion for writing and hopes to become an international journalist one day.